 Additionally, training, coaching, and mentoring become an expected and well-utilized aspect of managers' jobs.
 Employees react favorably when managers provide training too.
 Not only do employees believe they will have the opportunity to use the training provided by managers, but they react more positively to the expectations of a manager versus a trainer.

 When managers provide training, they are able to articulate what they believe is important and to reinforce these ideas with employees.
 Employees are impressed that the training topic is so important that a manager takes the time to do the training.

-At General Motors in the late 1980s, senior-level managers trained every employee in a corporate wide change in operational and cultural strategy.
+At General Motors facilities worldwide, senior-level managers trained every employee in a corporate-wide change in operational and cultural strategy.
 The fact that senior managers provided the training made a huge impression on the employees attending the classes.
-They figured that the expenditure of this much time and talent on training employees meant that the strategy change was seriously supported.
+They figured that the expenditure of this much time and senior talent on training employees meant that the strategy change was seriously supported.

 The senior leader used examples that illuminated both the strategy employed at the time and the expected new direction in a way that an external trainer could never have done.
 He was also successful at communicating the reasons for the change in a way that promoted excitement and participation.

 His knowledge and understanding of company culture allowed him to connect the training to the actual operation that employees lived in every day.
-This was powerful reinforcement of the work culture GM wanted to create.
+This was a powerful reinforcement of the work culture GM wanted to create.

 Using managers to train employees is an effective on-the-job training strategy.

 Training Employees to Train Coworkers

 Your organization will benefit from developing the training capabilities of your employees.
 Train employees to train, and you will raise the quality of your internal training.